-For visitors with disabilities or even momentarily ill because of casts, there are special admission tickets that allow you to skip the queues, attend parades etc. To get them you will have to submit a statement of your doctor and your disability card.
+There are special admission tickets for visitors with disabilities or even momentarily ill because of casts that allow you to skip the queues, attend parades, etc. To get them, you will have to submit a statement of your doctor and your disability card.

-For any questions, request, suggestion or problem, do not hesitate to ask the cast members at City Hall.
-They are always available, prepared and informed about everything that happens in the Park and will always know how to help you, especially if you approach them with education even when complaining 😉
+For any questions, requests, suggestions, or problems, do not hesitate to ask the cast members at City Hall.
+They are always available, prepared, and informed about everything that happens in the Park and will always know how to help you, especially if you approach them with education even when complaining 😉

-If you need a French facsimile for the disability statement, or if you just have questions about parks, hotels, sightseeing or on a job terms and conditions, do not hesitate to contact me!
+If you need a French facsimile for the disability statement or have questions about parks, hotels, sightseeing, or job terms and conditions, do not hesitate to contact me!

 Celebrating your birthday at Disneyland

-Celebrating your birthday at Disneyland is a very frequent choice and, especially if you are with friends, a very cool one.
+Celebrating your birthday at Disneyland is a wide choice and, especially if you are with friends, a very cool one.